elkana-m/elkana-m/README.md

 - 👋 Hi, I’m elkana ✨
 - 👀 I’m interested in 🎸📱✈🏀
 - 🌱 I’m currently learning to fly fpv 🚁
-- 💞️ I’m looking to collaborate on any android 📱 project
+- 💞️ I’m looking to collaborate on any Android/iOS 📱 project
 - 📫 How to reach me kanahcode@gmail.com

 <!---